Generative AI for Intent-Driven Network Management in 6G RAN: A Case Study on the Mamba Model

 In this case study, when the operator provides an intent such as ``Increase throughput by 10\%'', the system sets this increased demand for throughput as its goal.
 It then recalls a past scenario with similar network conditions, such as high traffic load and moderate packet loss, where a specific combination of applications improved throughput.
 If the current network state does not support the intent, the system activates a feedback loop that either prompts the operator to revise the intent or uses the \gls{LLM} to suggest feasible alternatives.
-The top-level \gls{GenAI} block (decision \textit{Mamba}) reviews the goal and the recent network context, retrieves the successful past action, and uses it to guide the present decision.

-The control transformer described before has the current state of the network and the past action suggested by the top-level decision \textit{Mamba} block.
+The top-level \gls{GenAI} block (Decision Mamba) reviews the goal and the recent network context, retrieves the successful past action, and uses it to guide the present decision.
+The control transformer described before has the current state of the network and the past action suggested by the top-level decision Mamba block.
 It uses this context to decide what to do next.
 It may decide to take the action of enabling a traffic steering application along with a power control application.
 This decision is tailored to current needs while being inspired by past success, aiming to fulfill the operator’s intent efficiently.

-To evaluate the effectiveness of HDMGA, we compare it against two baseline approaches: \gls{HDTGA} and \gls{HRL} with intent validation.
+To evaluate the effectiveness of \gls{HDMGA}, we compare it against four baseline approaches.
+First of all, we adopt the deterministic rule-based method, which performs threshold-driven application triggering without any learning capability.
+This is referred to as Non-ML baseline in our performance graphs.
+Furthermore, we consider another baseline named \textit{StARformer} where a transformer model is merged into an RL agent that predicts actions directly from recent state–action–reward tuples \cite{23}.
+We address this as \gls{TRL} in our performance graphs.
+The last two baselines are \gls{HDTGA} and \gls{HRL} with intent validation.
 The \gls{HDTGA} framework, which is our prior method, utilizes a hierarchical decision transformer architecture.
 A meta-transformer searches past trajectories to retrieve the most relevant past action, which is then used to guide the control transformer in predicting future actions.
 The \gls{HRL} with intent validation baseline follows a conventional \gls{HRL} approach with a dedicated intent validation mechanism \cite{3}.